boliquan/wp-slug-translate/readme.txt

 It will take the post ID as slug when translation failure.
 If you enter the slug manually, the result will depend on you have entered.
 WP Slug Translate won't overwrite an existing slug, you can try to re-translate by deleting the existing one.
-38 languages supported, powered by Microsoft Translator API.
+45 languages supported, powered by Microsoft Translator API.
 It can make your URL looks better and shoud be more SEO friendly.
-You can apply for your own ClientID and ClientSecret on the Windows Azure Marketplace, you can also use the default one, up to 2 million characters a month every account.
+You can apply for your own ClientID and ClientSecret on the Microsoft Azure Marketplace, you can also use the default one, up to 2 million characters a month every account.
 You need to choose your language on the settings page.
 It can delete its own options if you need to deactivate it, so it is a green plugin!